 Before sweeping or cleaning, wet surfaces with a solution that has 10% bleach.

 Put food in rodent-proof containers.

 Eliminate potential nesting sites around the home.

 Prevention of exposure to Ebola or Marburg virus requires strict quarantine of infected people and use of isolation measures, because these viruses spread readily from person to person.

-At present, effective vaccines for people are widely available, including in the United States, only for Ebola, yellow fever virus, and Japanese encephalitis virus.
+For these viruses, the only effective vaccines for people that are currently widely available, including in the United States, are for only Ebola Ebola Virus and Marburg Virus Infections Marburg and Ebola virus infections cause bleeding and organ malfunction.
+These infections often result in death.
+Marburg and Ebola infections are spread through handling live or dead infected... read more , yellow fever virus Prevention , and Japanese encephalitis virus.
 Vaccines for tick-borne encephalitis are available in Europe, Russia and China.
 A vaccine for dengue is available in several countries outside the United States, but it is only somewhat effective and is given only to people who had a prior dengue infection.

 Treatment of most of these infections focuses on relieving symptoms and maintaining vital functions.
 For example, transfusions may be given if bleeding is severe.

 The antiviral drug ribavirin may be used to treat hemorrhagic fever, as may occur in Lassa fever Lassa Fever and South American Hemorrhagic Fevers Lassa fever and South American hemorrhagic fevers caused by arenaviruses are viral infections that cause bleeding (hemorrhage) and organ malfunction.
 They often result in death.
 These infections... read more .